maschonber/nercana-quest/docs/SPECS.md

 - **Step Display**: Each step appears as a separate log entry with appropriate visual styling
 - **Reward Distribution**: Experience is gained primarily from encounters, gold from treasure steps

-### Quest Success Mechanics

-- Base 30% success chance
-- Up to 60% bonus from total hero power (attack + defense + luck)
-- Maximum 95% success chance
-- Experience and gold rewards scale with hero level and stats
-- Random variance in rewards for variety

 ## Design Specifications

 The application uses a clean, modern UI design with a light color scheme: